2019 EAFF E-1 Football Championship (women)

 The 2019 EAFF E-1 Football Championship was the seventh edition of the women's tournament of the EAFF E-1 Football Championship, the women's football championship of East Asia.
 It was held in South Korea in December 2019.

-On 30 October 2019, EAFF announced that North Korea, who automatically qualified for the final round, withdrew from the tournament; Chinese Taipei was chosen as the replacement.
+On 30 October 2019, amid strained ties between the two Koreas, EAFF announced that North Korea, which automatically qualified for the final round, had withdrawn from the tournament; Chinese Taipei was chosen as the replacement.

 Teams

 Based on FIFA Women's world ranking, ten teams were allocated to their particular stage.
 Each winner of the preliminary round progressed to the next stage.